ephsarah/ephsarah.github.io/exampleprojectpage.md

 ---
 layout: post
-title: A Post with Thumbnail Image
+title: Example Project Page #1
 image: /img/3569190.jpg
 ---

-This is an example page of where I would post a project to.
+## This is an example page of where I would post my first project.